TonyPhipps/SIEM/Tactics/Account-Modification.md

 # Log Source Examples
+- Windows Security Event ID 4728: A member was added to a security-enabled global group
+- Windows Security Event ID 4738: A user account was changed
+- Windows Security Event ID 4732: A member was added to a security-enabled local group
+- Windows Security Event ID 4756: A member was added to a security-enabled universal group
+- Windows Security Event ID 4767: A user account was unlocked
+- Windows Security Event ID 4722: A user account was enabled
-- Windows Security Event ID 4728
+- Windows Security Event ID 4723: An attempt was made to change an account's password
-- Windows Security Event ID 4738
+- Windows Security Event ID 4724: An attempt was made to reset an accounts password
-- Windows Security Event ID 4732
+- Windows Security Event ID 4725: A user account was disabled
-- Windows Security Event ID 4756
+- Windows Security Event ID 4726: A user account was deleted
-- Windows Security Event ID 4767
+- Windows Security Event ID 4781: The name of an account was changed

 # Response Options